Website & blogs © Louis Kraft 2013-2020

 Pailin’s application for a Green Card has been filed and moves forward.
 This means that I have begun preparing an extensive photo album that shows that she and I are who we claim.
 At the same time she and I need to prepare carefully for our immigration interviews.

 Let’s not forget my writing projects: The Discovery, Errol & Olivia, Sand Creek and the Tragic End of a Lifeway, and that Geronimo article I owe Greg Lalire at Wild West.
 It now has firm deadline and publication dates.
 (I will make the deadline if it kills me; unless he takes aim at me first.)
 In addition to the article I need to complete a portrait of Geronimo that I promised.
 To date I’ve created two of Mr. G, but don’t like either.
 This means back to the drawing board.
 The Flynn projects (E&O + the second book on EF) are major pieces in my life.
 They must be completed and published.
-Like Wynkoop, Charlie Gatewood, and the Indians and their lives, Mr. Flynn has influenced my life.
+Like Wynkoop, Charles Gatewood, and the Indians and their lives, Mr. Flynn has influenced my life.
 Actually EF, his film roles and life, have played a major role in my life.
 Certainly he opened the world of the Indian wars and racism to me.

 As the subtitle of my website reads, “Follow the winding trail of a writer as he walks a solitary road …” implies I have spent a lot of time alone.
 At the same time I’ve never been lonely.
 Boy, talk about two sentences that state opposites.
 My friends are good and they are always with me even though most don’t live nearby.